 Written by Janet Davies

-“We needed a house that was livable,” says Steve of their house hunt six years ago.
-“We were looking at soil maps and choosing properties to view, independent of the house.”
-They wanted to plant a garden right away.
-They had to hit the ground running and needed a house to be functional.
-There were no funds for big renovations but almost everything in their price range was a disaster.
+“We just needed the house to be livable,” says Steve of their house hunt six years ago.
+“We were looking at soil maps and choosing properties to view based on them, independent of the house.”
+They wanted to plant a garden right away if they were going to hit the ground running.
+They needed a house to be functional but, with no funds for big renovations, almost everything in their price range was a disaster.
 “Then we found this one,” he says happily.
 “It had perfect land and a ridiculously enormous house.
 It was livable, but needed work.
 It’s an old house.”
 He’s not kidding.
 It was built in 1845 and Heather and Steve love its 10 foot ceilings.
 But they love the soil even more.

 Steve bought the property with his father, who became his business partner when Steve decided to start Fiddlehead Farm.
 It’s what made it possible, but that massive eight-bedroom house has paid its way, too.
 We’ll let Steve and Heather tell their tale.